Coronavirus digest: Germany warns delta variant will dominate 'by autumn' | DW | 18.06.2021

 Moscow Mayor Sergei Sobyanin said that the 9,000 cases reported on Friday would be the highest figure reported in the Russian capital since the beginning of the pandemic.
 That is three times the daily average of 3,000 cases reported before June.

-The restrictions mean public events with over 1,000 people are now illegal, with cafes and restaurants closed at night along with fan zones set up for the European Championship.
+The restrictions make public events with more than 1,000 people illegal, with cafes and restaurants closed at night along with fan zones set up for the European Championship.

 Moscow this week ordered mandatory vaccination for workers.